Celtic Cup (wheelchair rugby league): Results

+Tournaments

+2015: Ireland vs Scotland

 The first leg of the inaugural Celtic Cup was played on 18 April 2015 at the Dundee International Sports Centre, Dundee.
 It was the first international wheelchair rugby league match to be played in Scotland.
 Ireland took an early 28-point lead and went on to win the match 52–28.
 The second leg took place on 24 May at the Blackpool Sports Centre, Blackpool, on the same weekend as the rugby league Summer Bash.
 Logistically this made sense for Ireland whose captain, Damian McCabe, noted that the sport was "not being played in Ireland at the moment" and that most of the squad lived in northern England.
 This time Ireland took a 68–10 lead at half-time eventually winning the match 80–48 to win the series with an aggregate score of 132–76.

+2016: A tri-nations event

 Ireland hosted the second Celtic Cup on 30 April 2016, which was again played at the Blackpool Sports Centre.
 In 2016 it became a three-team competition when Wales were invited to take part.
 The match between Ireland and Scotland ended as a draw with both sides scoring 58 points.
 Wales won both of their matches defeating Ireland 76–26 and Scotland 92–22 to win the cup for the first time.

+2017: Wales retain title

 Wales retained their title on 29 April 2017 when the tournament was held at The Peak, Stirling.
 Hosts Scotland lost their opening fixture 16–26 against Ireland and were kept scoreless by Wales who defeated them 72–0 having already beaten Ireland by a score of 51–6 earlier in the day.

+2018: First internationals played in Wales

 The 2018 Celtic Cup was held on 28 April at the Deeside Leisure Centre, Queensferry.
 Wales, who were hosting an international wheelchair rugby league tournament for the first time, began their title defence with a 112–41 win over Scotland.
 Ireland also defeated Scotland 68–36, but then lost 84–30 to Wales who claimed a third Celtic Cup title.

+2019: Scotland win match for the first time

 The 2019 Celtic Cup took place on 27 April at Calderdale College, Halifax.
 Wales dominated the tournament scoring centuries in each of their games, firstly against Scotland 102-10 and then Ireland 109–8, to take a fourth consecutive title.
 In the final game Scotland came back from 18–38 at half-time to defeat Ireland 52–42.
 It was the first win for Scotland in any international since 24 September 2015 when they had beaten both Ireland and Wales in the European Championships.